TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 #### Dealing with collisions

 Enters `Linked Lists`.
-If each `Node` inside the bucket is also a Linked List, Then we look for bucket `508` if it's empty we insert the head of Linked List node being, If a Node head exists in a bucket we follow that Linked List to add to the end of it.
+If each `Node` inside the bucket is also a Linked List, Then we look for bucket `508` if it's empty we insert the head of Linked List, If a Node head exists in a bucket we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.